kovidgoyal/calibre/manual/gui.rst

     4. **Add multiple books from archive (ZIP/RAR)**: Allows you to add multiple ebooks that are stored inside the selected ZIP or RAR files.
 It is a convenient shortcut that avoids having to first unzip the archive and then add the books via one of the above two options.

-    5. **Add empty book.
-(Book Entry with no formats)**: Allows you to create a blank book record.
+    5. **Add empty book (Book Entry with no formats)**: Allows you to create a blank book record.
 This can be used to then manually fill out the information about a book that you may not have yet in your collection.

     6. **Add from ISBN**: Allows you to add one or more books by entering their ISBNs.